pharos-lab/beacon/README.md

 > This example will hide the legend for the chart

-### noLegend, noGrid, noTicks, and blank props
+### noLegend, noGrid, noTicks, noTooltip and blank props

-In the `options` prop you can customize you chart as you want following the [ChartJs configuration docs]().
+In the `options` prop you can customize you chart as you want following the [ChartJs configuration docs](https://www.chartjs.org/docs/latest/configuration/).

 **Beacon** offers you some props to quicly change some display of your charts.